micmejia/bible-dump/AMPC/Lamentations/Lam 4.md

 The punishment of your iniquity will be accomplished _and_ completed, O Daughter of Zion; [the Lord] will no more carry you away _or_ keep you in exile.
-But He will inspect _and_ punish your iniquity _and_ guilt, O Daughter of Edom; He will uncover your sins. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But He will inspect _and_ punish your iniquity _and_ guilt, O Daughter of Edom; He will uncover your sins.